mikelove/alpine/vignettes/alpine.md

 )
 ```

-Here we fit a bias model
+Here we fit one bias model, `GC`, using fragment length, fragment GC
-using fragment length, read start (VLMM),
+content, and a term for differences in expression across the genes (`+
-fragment GC content, GC runs, relative position, and a term for
+gene`).
+We fit another bias model, `all`, with all the terms of the
-differences in expression across the genes (`+ gene`).
+first but additionally with read start bias (encoded by a Variable
-The knots and boundary knots for GC content
+Length Markov Model, or VLMM).
+The knots and boundary knots for GC
-and relative position splines are fixed internally.
+content (`gc`) and relative position (`relpos`) splines are fixed
-The returned object, `fitpar`, stores the information
+internally.
+The returned object, `fitpar`, stores the information as
-as a list of fitted parameters across samples.
+a list of fitted parameters across samples.

 ```r